IronRoma999/firs-bash/README.md

-Experemental project to anderstend how the site work
+Experemental project to understend how the site work